OpenGamma/OG-Platform/sesame-examples/example-library-app/docs/credit-pricer.rst

   #.
 Create the ``CalculationArguments`` based on an ``EmptyMarketDataSpec`` (the engine will source the data) and the valuation time.

   #.
-Create a ``ViewConfig``.
-The example config is created in the ``CreditViewUtils`` utility class.
+Create a ``ViewConfig`` The example config is created in the ``CreditViewUtils`` utility class.
 The view specifies which configuration and market data snapshots to use in the pricing as well specifying the outputs and analytic methodologies.

   #.
 Run the view, providing the ``ViewConfig``, the ``CalculationArguments``, the empty ``MarketDataEnvironment`` and the list of sample trades provided by the credit utility class.